How might we develop an inclusive product that is affordable, useful, and appealing to people with hearing loss?

 Hearing loss can make in-person communication difficult and frustrating, and most hearing aids don’t mesh well with the smartphones that most of us depend on.
 We wanted to see if we could develop a more adaptive wearable device that is more than "just" a hearing aid.

 VIVE is one of my favorite projects from my time as a student at Georgia Institute of Technology.
-I led the UI design, my teammates Jacky Gonzalez, Elvin Chu led the industrial design, and we all conducted preliminary research, and I did the bulk of the analysis and ongoing research.
+Between March 2014 and April 2014, I led the UI design, my teammates Jacky Gonzalez, Elvin Chu led the industrial design.
+We all conducted some initial secondary research, although I did the bulk of the analysis and ongoing research throughout the project.

 Understanding the problem

 We started off this project by determining what it actually means to have hearing loss.
 Based on our research, we able to come away with a few characteristics that really stuck out:

 1. Trouble hearing high frequency sounds and speech discrimination.